- Benefits Of An In-Ear Monitor System For Church Worship

 The only complaint was that the in-ear monitors did not have a very good bass range, but then for a monitor, you are not looking for high fidelity.

 Finding The Best Of Both Worlds For Your Church Monitor System

 Remember that some of your musicians may not need the freedom that wireless brings.
 You could use a combination of wired in-ear monitors and wireless ones.
 For instance, I don’t think your drummer is going to be running around on the stage.
 Nor your keyboardist is going to be running laps around his digital piano for that matter.
 So they may be fine with a wired system.

 You can accomplish both with these products and have the best of both worlds.
 Especially if you are using a digital mixer that allows you to set up preset mixes for every channel.

-Well there you go.
-I hope this has helped you decide what is best for your church as you seek to move into the 21st century with a in-ear monitor system for church worship.
+Well, there you go.
+I hope this has helped you decide what is best for your church as you seek to move into the 21st century with an in-ear monitor system for church worship.